orion-project/rezonator2/help/func_beamdata.rst

 ..
 TODO: Aperture ratio (At × As)
 ..
 TODO: ~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-TODO: The ratio of the element's aperture to the beam size at the element: `A = (D/2) / w` where `D` is the element's aperture diameter.
+TODO: The ratio of the element's aperture to the beam radius at the element: `A = (D/2) / w` where `D` is the element's aperture diameter.

 Wavefront ROC (Rt × Rs)
 ~~~~~~~~~~~~~~~~~~~~~~~